-Cicero Workers Compensation Lawyers
+Cicero Workers' Compensation Attorney

-In response, the Cicero workers compensation attorneys of Rosenfeld Injury Lawyers LLC are available to ensure that employees are treated with dignity and fairness in the event of a workplace accident.
-We have helped thousands of wounded workers recover the maximum amount of benefits and compensation allowed under state law and gone after negligent employers whose refusal to provide a safe work environment has changed the lives of workers and their families forever.
+In response, the Cicero workers compensation attorneys of Rosenfeld Injury Lawyers LLC are available to ensure that employees are treated with dignity and fairness when involved in a workplace accident.
+A Chicago workers' compensation lawyer from Rosenfeld Injury Lawyers has helped thousands of wounded workers recover the maximum amount of benefits and compensation allowed under state law.
+Our legal team has gone after negligent employers whose refusal to provide a safe work environment has changed the lives of workers and their families forever.

 Cicero's Major Employers

-The Burlington Northern Railroad is one of Cicero's largest employers and is an important contributor to the transportation hub that exists throughout the Chicago area.
-The city's historic connection to the rail industry allows other manufacturers easy access to a nationwide rail network so that its products can be sent anywhere in the country.
+The Burlington Northern Railroad is one of Cicero's largest employers and an essential contributor to the transportation hub that exists throughout the Chicago area.
+The city's historical connection to the rail industry allows many manufacturers to much-needed easy access to a nationwide rail network so that its products can be sent anywhere in the country.

 While workers are more likely to survive their injuries in manufacturing, the chance of being permanently disabled due to the loss of a limb or disfigurement is higher.
-Our Cicero workplace accident lawyers recognize the need to protect every employee from the long term financial impact of debilitating injuries.
+Our Cicero workplace accident lawyers recognize the need to protect every employee from the long-term financial impact of debilitating injuries.

 Types of Workplace Injuries Frequently Sustained by People in Cicero, IL

-The most common injuries reported on the job in Illinois are due to overexertion or repetitive motions.
-These accidents are often minor and workers are back to their duties quickly, but whenever an injury sidelines a worker for more than three days, he or she has the right to recover benefits for lost wages and medical care.
+The most common injuries reported on the job in Illinois occur from overexertion or repetitive motions.
+These accidents are often minor, and workers are back to their duties quickly.
+However, whenever an injury sidelines a worker for more than three days, he or she has the right to recover benefits for lost wages and medical care.

-- Fractures and dislocations.
-Often the result of trips, slips and falls, fractures can sideline employees for months at a time, depending on the location of the break, the severity of the injury and whether surgery is required to ensure proper healing of the bone.
+- Fractures and dislocations – Often, the result of trips, slips, and falls, fractures can sideline employees for months at a time, depending on the location of the break, the severity of the injury and whether surgery is required to ensure proper healing of the bone.
 The last thing injured workers want to worry about when facing expensive medical bills is the inability to generate an income.

 Your Rights as an Injured Worker in Cicero, Illinois